Skip to main content

 More features

-Click the [More] icon of the instance to perform extra features.
+Click the [More] icon next to an instance to access additional features.

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-2. In the Instance menu, click the [More] icon.
+2. In the Instance menu, click the [More] icon beside the desired instance and select an action.

 -